Renters Insurance Spain

 While landlords usually insure the structure of the property, tenants are responsible for:

-Is Renters Insurance Mandatory in Spain?
+Is Renters Insurance Mandatory for Expats in Spain?

-However, many landlords request tenant insurance before signing a rental contract.
+However, many landlords request tenant insurance in Spain before signing a rental contract.
 Even when it is not required, renters insurance is strongly recommended because tenants may be responsible for incidents originating inside the property.

 This is especially important in apartments, where water leaks can easily affect neighbouring homes.